-The NSW Cardiovascular Research Network (CVRN) will host an interactive workshop on 17 July 2023 to help applicants understand NSW Health requirements and prepare their application.
+The NSW Cardiovascular Research Network (CVRN) and the Office for Health and Medical Research (OHMR) held an interactive workshop on 17 July 2023 to help applicants understand program requirements and prepare their application.
+If you wish to view any of the videos from the workshop, please email MOHOHMRGrants@health.nsw.gov.au and a link will be sent to you.